Information and Guidance Notes General Data Protection Regulation (GDPR)

 The second document in this series inlcudes information on Article 30 - Data Inventory & Data Mapping

-To access the GDPR Guide Notes please enter your email and password below
+To access the GDPR Guide Notes you must be a member of Charities Institute Ireland.
+Please enter your email and password below

 PLEASE NOTE: The information provided in these ‘Notes’ represents the views of Charities Institute Ireland.
 It does not constitute or purport to be legal advice, and does not offer a comprehensive review of the GDPR.
 You should always consult your legal adviser or a solicitor if you need or think you might need legal advice.